Broken toe definition and facts

 What medications can I take for a broken toe?

-Usually only acetaminophen (Tylenol) or ibuprofen (Motrin) is needed for pain.
-For a severe fracture, the doctor may prescribe a stronger pain medication.
+Usually only anti-inflammatory drugs like acetaminophen (Tylenol) or ibuprofen (Motrin) are needed for pain.
+For severe injuries, the doctor may prescribe a stronger pain medicine.

 Casting a broken toe